Privacy Policy

 Members have the right to complain about how their information is being handled.
 If members are unhappy with how their complaint is handled, they can escalate the complaints to the Data Protection Officer/Privacy Officer.
 Members can also contact the data protection authority in their country.

-Complaints about our responsibilities under the Privacy Act or the GDPR should be directed to the Privacy Officer/Data Protection Officer.
+Complaints about our responsibilities under our Privacy Policy or the GDPR should be directed to the Privacy Officer/Data Protection Officer.

 8. Members’ duty to provide information